awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + The following instance types do not support client IP preservation: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 We recommend that you register these instance types as IP addresses with client IP preservation disabled\.
 + Client IP preservation has no effect on AWS PrivateLink traffic\.
 The source IP of the AWS PrivateLink traffic is always the private IP address of the Network Load Balancer\.
 + Client IP preservation has no effect on traffic converted from IPv6 to IPv4\.
 The source IP of this type of traffic is always the private IP address of the Network Load Balancer\.
++ When you specify targets by Application Load Balancer type, the client IP of all incoming traffic is preserved by the Network Load Balancer and is sent to the Application Load Balancer\.
+The Application Load Balancer then appends the client IP to the `X-Forwarded-For` request header before sending it to the target\.
 + Client IP preservation changes take effect only for new TCP connections\.

-If you specify targets by instance ID, you might encounter TCP/IP connection limitations related to observed socket reuse on the targets\.
+When client IP preservation is enabled, you might encounter TCP/IP connection limitations related to observed socket reuse on the targets\.
 These connection limitations can occur when a client, or a NAT device in front of the client, uses the same source IP address and source port when connecting to multiple load balancer nodes simultaneously\.
 If the load balancer routes these connections to the same target, the connections appear to the target as if they come from the same source socket, which results in connection errors\.
 If this happens, the clients can retry \(if the connection fails\) or reconnect \(if the connection is interrupted\)\.
 You can reduce this type of connection error by increasing the number of source ephemeral ports or by increasing the number of targets for the load balancer\.
-You can prevent this type of connection error by specifying targets by IP address or by disabling cross\-zone load balancing\.
+You can prevent this type of connection error, by disabling client IP preservation or disabling cross\-zone load balancing\.

 ------
 #### [ New console ]